Battle

-Attacking is simple in Tangaria.
-If monster get close to your character – you will attack it automatically (experienced players often disable this behaviour in game’s options if they play ranged or magic classes).
-Alternatively you could move into a creature, then your character attack particular monster in which you moved.
+Alternatively you could move into a creature, then your character attacks the particular monster you moved into.
 You can attack from a distance by firing a missile or by magical means (such as aiming a wand).
 Creatures attack in the same way.
 If they move into you, they attack you.
 Some creatures can also cast spells from a distance, and others can use various breath weapons (such as fire) on you from a distance.

-unnel command) will allow you to attack any creature in the wall with your main weapon.
+Creatures in walls cannot be attacked by wands or other magic attacks that are normally stopped by walls, nor can they be shot at with bows and arrows.
+Tunnelling into the wall (using the Tunnel command) will allow you to attack any creature in the wall with your main weapon.
 This applies to creatures which “pass through” walls: if they “bore through” walls, the wall is no longer there, and the creature can be targeted normally.

 If you are wielding a weapon, the damage for the weapon is used when you hit a creature.
 Otherwise you get a single punch which does minimal damage.